CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 As promised, your install DIR is now detected automatically, provided Steam is installed somewhere on C:\

-If it isn't on C:\, just edit the script (line 11), changing "C:\" to where the correct drive you have Steam installed on.
-"D:\" or "E:\", for example...
+If it isn't on C: you can just edit the script (line 11), changing "C:\" to the correct drive you have Steam installed.

+So "D:\", or "E:\" for example...

 <!-- Automation -->